mirunabetianu/rock-paper-scissors-with-ML/README.md

 ### Implementation details

 The application is implemented using React and Redux.
 The machine learning part is done using tensorflowJS, a ML library for JavaScript.
-The whole prediction part is done in the AdvancedModel component, where each prediction is rendered on the canvas.
+The whole prediction part is done in the AdvancedModel component, where each prediction is rendered and once a valid detection is done, a red border will appear surrounding the hand position.